Medford Engineering Academy

 Courses in this Academy support the Rowan @ Burlington County Associate's Degree in Electrical Engineering Technology

-The Medford Engineering Academy Courses are taught by Mrs. Liz Humphrey, who holds a B.S. in Electronics Engineering Technology from DeVry Institute of Technology and has worked in the space industry with Lockheed Martin for 17 years.
-Her project experience includes work on civil weather satellites like GOES-R to communication satellites serving other countries such as Japan and Canada.
-Currently, she is pursuing her Master's Degree in Career and Technical Education through Ball State University.
+The Medford Engineering Academy Courses are taught by Mrs Liz Humphrey, who holds a BS in Electronics Engineering Technology from DeVry Institute of Technology and a MA in Career & Technical Education from Ball State University.
+Her engineering project experience includes work on civil weather satellites like GOES-R to communication satellites serving other countries such as Japan and Canada.
+Mrs Humphrey is also Certified at Level 1 and Level 2 for Google Education Products.

-Mrs. Humphrey is passionate about showing students how their learning applies in the workplace, as well as in their personal lives.
+Mrs Humphrey is passionate about showing students how their learning applies in the workplace as well as in their personal lives.
 She personally developed the electronic workstation layout in the shop, and strives to integrate learning technology where appropriate.
 Students are expected to learn how to manage their time and workload in order to prepare themselves for life beyond high school.
-This is Mrs. Humphrey's 5th year of teaching at the BCIT Medford Engineering Academy.

 "Engineering is a process for life, which teaches us the critical thinking skills and perseverance to tackle any problem."

 Engineering Academy Classroom - Room E104

 The Engineering Academy Classroom is equipped with workstations for each student.
 These stations each have the following equipment: